-It’s been several years now since one of my awesome readers told me about an inexpensive, super effective tool I could attach to my vacuum cleaner’s hose that would let me vacuum places no vacuum had ever gone before.
+It’s been several years now since one of my dear readers told me about an inexpensive, super effective tool I could attach to my vacuum cleaner’s hose that would let me vacuum places no vacuum had ever gone before.
 Every time I use it, I wonder how I had lived so long without VaccuFlex.

 See that tiny hose?
 That can get into the tightest spots to super-suction out all of the stuff that accumulates in car seats, floors, door compartments, center console, and dashboard.
 This is the way to vacuum tight spaces!